andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 perhaps we can use bitwise operations to perform arithmetic on binary polynomials.
 And this turns out to be true, in fact:

-* binary polynomial addition can be computed using the XOR on the two corresponding bit strings;
+* binary polynomial addition can be computed using the XOR operator on the two corresponding bit strings;
 * binary polynomial multiplication can be computed using XOR, AND and bit-shifting.